Innovative sustainable fabrics for the future

 It’s not that easy to make fabric from the banana fibres – one has to boil them in an alkaline solution to soften and separate them.
 Then one creates long threads by joining those threads which one spins while wet to ensure they don’t break.
 Then one can dye or weave them.

 The stinging nettle is a very easy plant to grow and needs less water and pesticides than cotton, making it more sustainable.
-We create the plant-based fabric from stinging nettle once we have removed the sting from its stalks.
+We create the plant based textile from stinging nettle once we have removed the sting from its stalks.
 We harvest and dry these during the summer.

-We then break the stalks into woody sections and cut them to remove the leaves.
+We then break the stalks into woody sections and cut them to remove every leaf.
 We separate the pieces and remove the strands, then we spin them.
 We then twist them so that they become durable.

 Incidentally, people have utilised these fibers since the Bronze Age, but became this type of fibre became less popular once we discovered cotton.
-We have used this fibre to make ropes and fishing nets, and sometimes we mix it with cotton or wool to create clothing.
-We make some materials entirely out of nettle fibers; in fact, American clothing brand Pangaea has made an entire denim range out of nettle fabric.
+We have used this fibre to make ropes and fishing nets, and sometimes we mix it with cotton or wool to create clothes.
+We make some materials entirely out of nettle fiber; in fact, American clothes brand Pangaea has made an entire denim range out of nettle fabric.

 We work daily to make our work more sustainable.
 It's our responsibility as entrepreneurs, as designers, as humans.